skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-set-up-openai-api-keys.md

 ### Before you have started
 - Install <a href="https://workspace.google.com/marketplace/app/gpt_for_docs_sheets_forms_slides/466607203252" target="_blank">GPT for Sheets Add-On</a>
 - <a href="/gpt-for-sheets/" target="_blank">Upgrade subscription to Pro User plan</a>
+- Optional -> RECOMMENDATION: The best way to ensure optimal performance with Google Add-Ons is by using the Google Chrome browser.
+This helps bypass any potential issues that may arise from compatibility with other browsers.

 ### !!!
 After subscribing or changing your plan, please click on the 'Refresh Account' button located on the sidebar
 ![refresh-account.png]({{ site.baseurl }}/images/refresh-account.png){: width="300"}

+### RECOMMENDATION: The best way to ensure optimal performance with Google Add-Ons is by using the Google Chrome browser.
+This helps bypass any potential issues that may arise from compatibility with other browsers.

 ### Create an OpenAI API key